MarkNaeem/move_base_sequence/README.md

 <sub>**note**:
  A robot using move base sequence can have two states:
  *paused:* paused state stops the move base server and stops the sequence server so the robot stays at its place.
  *operating:*  operating state means that the sequence server will be sending goals and waiting for move base response.
-In other words, the system will be fully functioning until something casues state to change to paused (e.g. a goal cancellation or abortion)
+In other words, the system will be fully functioning until something causes state to change to paused (e.g. a goal cancellation or abortion)
 </sub>

 - ***toggle_state:*** toggles the robot state from paused to operating.